brimdata/zed/zng/docs/spec.md

 | `set`    | concatenation of elements |
 | `record` | concatenation of elements |

-Since N, the byte length of
-this sequence is known, there is no need to encode a count of the elements present.
-Also, since the type code is implied by the typedef of any container type, each value is encoded without its type code.
+Since N, the byte length of any of these container values is known, there is no need to encode a count of the elements present.
+Also, since the type ID is implied by the typedef of any container type, each value is encoded without its type ID.

 The concatenation of elements is encoded as a sequence of "tag-counted" values.
 A tag carries both the length information of the corresponding value as well a "container bit" to differentiate between primitive values and container values without having to refer to the implied type.
-This admits an efficient implementation for traversing the values, inclusive of recursive traversal of container values, whereby the inner loop need not consult and interpret the type code of each element.
+This admits an efficient implementation for traversing the values, inclusive of recursive traversal of container values, whereby the inner loop need not consult and interpret the type ID of each element.

 The tag encodes the length N of the value and indicates whether it is a primitive value or a container value.